+CORE

-CORE English
+English

 Exam Board AQA www.aqa.org.uk Introduction All students complete 2 GCSEs: English Language and English Literature.
 During the two year course, students develop their written and spoken communication skills and explore a range of texts including fiction and non-fiction.
 Students are encouraged to read widely and analytically and also explore different types of writing and spoken language including creative, persuasive and descriptive.
 Functional Skills English may be offered to a minority of students for whom the '4/5' grade in GCSE may be a challenge.
-This is assessed by written test, a reading examination and speaking and listening assessment.
-Who might enjoy this course?
+This is assessed by written test, a reading examination and speaking and listening assessment. \ Who might enjoy this course?
 Everyone should enjoy this course.
 There are many opportunities for imaginative and analytical work.
 Students should find that the skills they gain in English Language and English Literature are transferable to all their subjects and in future studies and careers.
 Exams In English Language, students will all sit two equally weighted papers of 1 hour 45 minutes each.
 These papers will not be tiered.
 Spoken Language is assessed by a separate certification; it does not contribute to the GCSE.
 The English Literature exam consists of two papers.
 Paper one is 1 hour 45 minutes on Shakespeare and the 19th Century Novel, which makes up 40% of the total mark.
 Paper two is 2 hours 15 minutes on Modern Texts and Poetry, which makes up 60% of the total mark.
-What skills might l develop?
+What skills might I develop?
 In English Language and English Literature, students gain a wide range of communication and comprehension skills that are invaluable in their study of other subjects.
 These include: analysis, reading strategies, writing styles, technical accuracy, speaking skills and active listening.
 What could I do next with English?
 The subjects provide grounding for further study at AS and A level.
 They are important subjects for life and particularly useful in careers such as: journalism, law, advertising, business and public relations.
-Further information can be obtained from : Miss Dack, Ms Rashid, Mr Newstead,
+Further information can be obtained from : Ms Cooke (Head of English), Miss Gilbey (Literacy Coordinator), Mr Newstead (Assistant Headteacher) or Mrs McLaren (English Teacher)

+CORE

-CORE Maths
+Maths